- Injury prevention & rehabilitation

 It is a form of manual medicine focusing on the diagnosis, treatment and management of musculoskeletal pain, involving the treatment of nerves, joints and muscles, acting on all three during a treatment.
-Myotherapy aims at restoring and maintaining normal balance in muscles, tendons and ligaments by providing precise assessment and treatment of muscular pain and dysfunction that focuses on the prevention and rehabilitation of all muscular conditions.
+Massage therapy aims at restoring and maintaining normal balance in muscles, tendons and ligaments by treating muscular pain and dysfunction.
+We focus on the prevention and rehabilitation of all muscular conditions.

-Myotherapy is practised using a range of modalities such as; dry needling, trigger point therapy, postural assessment, deep soft tissue massage, cupping, joint mobilisation, heat and ice treatment, MET stretching and rehabilitation exercises.
+We use a range of modalities such as; acupuncture, dry needling, trigger point therapy, postural assessment, deep tissue massage, cupping, heat treatment, stretching and rehabilitation exercises.
 These modalities restore neuromuscular function, increase joint range and mobility and decrease pain.

-Postural assessments are used in Myotherapy to find any muscular imbalances and dysfunctions that may be causing pain.
+Postural assessments is used to find any muscular imbalances and dysfunctions that may be causing pain.

 DEEP SOFT-TISSUE MASSAGE: